 About Us

 Realising that there was a need for a dedicated women’s space in Kerry a group of local women came together and decided to set up a Centre for the women of Kerry.
-In September 2020 we found a brand new home at Market Place, Maine Street Tralee before finding a more fit for purpose location at Community Development Project (CPD) Building, Rock Business Centre, Upper Rock Street, Tralee in 2022, where our offices, training/meeting room and counselling room is currently located.
-Our weekly main SHED event takes place at Pipers Band Hall, Matt Talbot Road Tralee every Thursday morning at 10.30a.m. – 1.30p.m.
+In September 2020 we found a brand new home at Market Place, Maine Street Tralee before finding a more fit for purpose location at Community Development Project (CPD) Building, Rock Business Centre, Upper Rock Street, Tralee in 2022, following a great response from Rock Street we moved to the Shanakill Family Resource Centre, in Shanakill Estate Tralee where our offices, training/meeting room and counselling room is currently located.

 At present we are run completely by a team of Volunteers supported by a committee of women with diverse experience and skills.